 - ENERGY STAR certified: No

 The geofencing feature allows you to connect the thermostat to your smartphone.
-That way, the thermostat can detect when you leave the house and put the furnace into an away mode to save money and energy.
-Conversely, when you come home, the thermostat will automatically put the furnace back into its normal programming schedule.
+That way, the thermostat can detect when you come and go and change the furnace settings accordingly.

 Technological compatibilities include Apple HomeKit, Google Assistant, Amazon Alexa, and IFTTT, which can give you voice control capabilities with the thermostat.

 Finally, the temperature matching means the thermostat will balance the indoor humidity and temperature to ensure the inside temperature always feels like what you’ve programmed it to be.

 - Has a sealed blower compartment and burner box, and this reduces noise and air leakage to 1 percent

 - Equipped with a robust blower assembly that increase airflow, reduces noise, improves longevity, and maintains efficiency over time